Zuvann/NOIA-Stake-Rank/README.md

 2).
 Open the file in excel and sort by balance and delete any entries with balances under the 20k minimum stake.

 3).
-Place the file in the same directory as python file and run the file.
+Place the file in the same directory as python file and run the file in IDLE.
 It will take 5-10 minutes to complete.

 4).
 Data is then outputted into the output CSV file which can then be sorted in excel by rank.